 - website and network security;

 Where we rely on our legitimate interests to process your personal data, you may have the right to object.
 More information on exercising this right can be found in the Individual Rights section below.

 If you have any questions about or need further information concerning the legal basis on which we collect and use your personal data, please contact us at email@example.com.

-If you are located in the EU, you have certain rights under EU data protection law with respect to your personal data, including the right to request access to, correct, and delete your personal data.
+If you are located in the EU or the UK, you have certain rights under the applicable data protection law with respect to your personal data, including the right to request access to, correct, and delete your personal data.
 You may also have the right to receive a copy of your personal data in a commonly used and machine-readable format, and to transmit such data to another controller.
 You also may object to the processing of your personal data, or ask that we restrict the processing of your personal data in certain instances.

 To request deletion of, access to, or to make changes to your personal data, or to otherwise any of the rights in this section, please contact us at firstname.lastname@example.org.
 Please note that not all requests can be honored.

 Transfers, Storage, and Processing